RAID Utility Software

 Now Including SMART over USB

-SoftRAID tests your SATA disks for SMART failure, and with the 5.6 release, it can use SMART data to predict disk failure for USB and FireWire disks.
+SoftRAID tests your SATA disks for SMART failure, and it can use SMART data to predict disk failure for USB and FireWire disks.

 SoftRAID Monitor with Notifications